jennhatch/jennhatch.github.io/README.md

 # Data Scientist
-### Technical Skills: Python, SQL, MATLAB
+### Technical Skills: Python, SQL, MATLAB, Perl

 ## Education
-- Ph.D., Computational Geomechanics - University of Massachusetts at Amherst (_September 2019_)
+- Ph.D., Computational Geomechanics -- University of Massachusetts at Amherst (_September 2019_)
-- M.S., Geosciences - University of Texas at Arlington (_May 2015_)
+- M.S., Geosciences -- University of Texas at Arlington (_May 2015_)
-- B.S., Geology and Geophysics - University of Hawaii at Manoa (_May 2012_)
+- B.S., Geology and Geophysics -- University of Hawaii at Manoa (_May 2012_)

 ## Work Experience
 Graduate Research Assistant